dookaloosy/Marlin/README.md

 ==========
 M700 Px Sy - Trigger a single pulse to channel x (0 to 5), firing the combination of nozzles defined by y (0 to 4095).
 See Inkshield documentation for more detail.

+The Inkshield needs connections to +12V, +5V and GND.
+This can be supplied to AUX_IN on the Inkshield from the ATX power supply that powers the Printrbot.

 Connections between the Printrboard and Inkshield:

 	Inkshield	Printrboard			Marlin